PvPClt/project/fsb_en.md

 **SENKO:**

 — That is precisely where we diverge from jurisprudence, Vechirko.
-When one possesses the means to enforce compliance directly — infrasound, EW suites, pulsed, RF, and directed-energy systems — the concept of "seeking protection" becomes redundant.
+When one possesses the means to enforce compliance directly — EW suites, pulsed, RF, and directed-energy systems — the concept of "seeking protection" becomes redundant.
 Why engage in neighborly discourse when you can simply **recalibrate** the neighbor?

 **VECHIRKO:**